 Students applying to medical school must take the MCAT at least one year before the anticipated date of medical school admission.
-The MCAT is usually taken after the completion of General Chemistry, General Physics, Foundations of Biology, and Organic Chemistry.
-For most pre-med students this will be during the spring quarter (April) of the junior year or just prior to beginning their senior year (August).
-If summer school is taken or if the required courses are completed earlier, the MCAT may be taken at the end of the sophomore or beginning of the junior year.
+The MCAT is usually taken after the completion of General Chemistry, General Physics, Foundations of Biology, Organic Chemistry, and Biochemistry I. For most pre-med students this will be during the spring quarter of the junior year or during the summer after the junior year.

 The purpose of the MCAT is to help medical school admissions committees predict which applications will be successful in medical school.
 It tests areas and skills that medical educators and physicians consider important for success in the field.

 For information and registration, visit https://www.aamc.org/students/applying/mcat/about.